VanLoo-lab/gritic/README.md

 # GRITIC
 A tool for timing complex copy number gains in human cancers.
-Provides gain timing estimates for segments with a total copy number of up to 9.
-Only copy number segments with 10 or more SNVs will be timed.
+Provides gain timing estimates for segments with a total copy number of up to 8+1.

 Each gain timing is measured in mutation time, a scale that ranges from 0 to 1.
 A timing of 0 indicates that the gain occured close to conception and 1 that the gain occurred very close to the emergence of the tumour's most recent common ancestor.